ExpressMpeg/ExpressMpeg/HELP.md

 - If your PC has a Core i3 CPU with at least 4 GB of RAM, you can set the option to 1.

 *NOTE: If the option is set too high, the application will simply quit without crashing the system.*
+*NOTE: AMD ships are not supported for now.*